-How to be a Witness for Christ
+How to Be a Witness of the Living Water

 A young woman visited my church one day and a friend of mine greeted her and introduced her to me.
 I was friendly as I talked to this woman and she seemed very nice too.
 I found out that she was going to have knee surgery soon.
 I also found out that she had a husband but he hadn’t come with her to visit this church.
 I sat with her during the entire service and she was grateful that she didn’t have to sit by herself.
 I prayed during the service that God would meet this young lady’s needs.
 I knew that she was seeking something bigger than herself or she wouldn’t have come to a church where she didn’t know anybody.
 I even prayed over the next few weeks for God to help her.
 But I didn’t ask any questions that God could have used to help her.
 I wish I would have shared more deeply and been more open, but I was a little afraid that she might ask a question that I wouldn’t be able to answer.
 Have you ever not spoken about God because you were worried that you would not be able to answer questions that come up if you did?